thirumurthis/Learnings/ZooKeeper/distributed_lock_sample_code.md

 $ docker run -it --rm --link zookeeper-srv1:zookeeper zookeeper zkCli.sh -server zookeeper
 ```

-### Client code is example of how to we can perform distributed synchronized lock based processing.
+- Client code is example of how to we can perform distributed synchronized lock based processing.
     - The business logic is mocked using `Thread.sleep()`.
     - The method `DistributedLock.java` class lock() method using the `getChildrens()` method of Zookeeper java client.
           - The lock() method will use double synchronized block and use `Watch` events to lock until the lock is released.

+#### Representation of flow

 Below diagram depicts the flow:

  ![image](https://user-images.githubusercontent.com/6425536/172683653-e66ec7e0-04eb-4497-8b04-3ef16af22336.png)

 Few other use cases refer [Zookeeper documentation](https://zookeeper.apache.org/doc/current/recipes.html)

+#### Java client code

  ```java
  package com.demo;